£520

 Queen Anne had a road constructed down the avenue in 1710 so that coaches could travel through the park on a smooth surface.
 A little way down from the Castle, the Long Walk is crossed by the Albert Road where we will take in the view back towards Windsor Castle.

-Guiding is restricted in most of the castle to avoid overcrowding but complimentary audio guides are provided and your guide will provide the commentary on history and what to see and do there on the drive to Windsor from London.
+Complimentary audio guides are provided for the staterooms and castle interior.
+Your guide will provide the commentary on history and what to see and do inside the castle.

 • Distance Instructions